svelte-society/recipes-mvp/README.md

 All examples have some variation "with Svelte" appended to them in an attempt to optimize for searchability.

+> NOTE: This is a new project!
+What you see below is an evolving work in progress.
+Please see [Project Goals](https://github.com/svelte-society/recipes-mvp/issues/9) for more.

 # Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->